deviantintegral/drupal-playwright/README.md

 Playwright's internal cache system uses the path of the project that `yarn playwright install` is called from.
 If that changes, it will download browsers all over again.
 Combined with a pre-start hook in [.ddev/config.yaml](.ddev/config.yaml), a bind mount lets us copy the `test/playwright` directory into the container at build time, ensuring all the paths line up correctly without having to keep a copy of the files in the final image (and likely confusing mutagen).
 This is only possible because of DDEV's flexibility in allowing pre-start hooks that run on the host 🙌.

+## Prior Art

+* [ddev-playwright](https://github.com/julienloizelet/ddev-playwright): I discovered this only after I'd done the bulk of the work here.
+It runs a ddev service with Playwright using Microsoft's containers.
+There's an [issue where we have some discussion](https://github.com/julienloizelet/ddev-playwright/issues/3) on the different approaches.
+* [drainpipe](https://github.com/lullabot/drainpipe) and [drainpipe-dev](https://github.com/lullabot/drainpipe-dev): These are Lullabot's standard packages for managing a variety of deployment and testing packages.
+It has templates for Nightwatch with Selenium containers in DDEV.

 ## Not Implemented Yet

 1. Support for isolated Drupal databases for parallel tests.